chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 The original threshold secret sharing scheme is due to Shamir {{?ShamirSecretSharing=DOI.10.1145/359168.359176}}.
 However, many variations exist with different properties.
-For example, some secret sharing schemes can be verifiable {{CITE FELDMAN}}, which allows an aggregator to check that the share is valid.
-Other schemes allow metadata to be associated with a secret share and authenticated during secret recovery {{CITE ADSS}}.
+For example, some secret sharing schemes can be verifiable {{?Feldman=DOI.10.1109/SFCS.1987.4}}, which allows an aggregator to check that the share is valid.
+Other schemes allow metadata to be associated with a secret share and authenticated during secret recovery {{?ADSS=DOI.10.2478/popets-2020-0082}}.

 This document specifies a simple abstraction for threshold secret sharing with two different modes: unverifiable and verifiable.
 We denote TSS and VTSS